ckarakoc/bep-asa/README.md

 # Bachelor End Project
 ## Interaction with Artificial Social Agents - A thematic analysis of people's experiences

+This is a part of the course CSE3000 [Research Project](https://github.com/TU-Delft-CSE/Research-Project) 2025 of [TU Delft](https://github.com/TU-Delft-CSE)

 | File                                                  | Description                                                                               |
 |-------------------------------------------------------|-------------------------------------------------------------------------------------------|
 | `bep.ipynb`                                           | Notebook containing the code and quantitative analysis of the manual thematic analysis    |